PelionIoT/mbl-tools/build-mbl/README.md

 the remote element is used if applicable, else the default element is used.

+add section for lined repos. we expect exact file stcurture with no multi lines.

 The Mbed Linux OS  Release Manager, used by mbl-tools, receives as an input a JSON format configuration file.
 The file holds a main dictionary of (***main key***, value) pairs.
 A main key must belong to one of 3 types:
 1. A manifest file name matching a Git repo manifest file that must exist in armmbed/mbl-manifest repository (without the '.XML' suffix).
 For example : the key 'default' will match the default.xml file, and the sub-dictionary value matched by 'default' will hold pairs of (repository name, new revision).